manelpuig/rUBot_tutorial_ws/Documentation/2_ROS_Turtlesim.md

 catkin_make
 ```
 We have also created a folder "scripts" where we have placed python programs for speciffic motion control functions.

+Let's perform different exercises to understand how to programm the motion control functions in ROS environment.

 ### **Exercise: Move distance with turtlesim**
 Develop a python script to perform the following functionalities.